ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 Then, using the calendar widget referenced above, manually click to the next week and repeat the process above.
 Remember to make sure all of the data is populated.

-IMPORTANT: Make sure to edit the file name on Line 33 so that it iterates to the next number.
-In the example I provided
+IMPORTANT: Before running your code again, make sure to iterate the file name so that **week1** becomes **week2** and **week2** becomes **week3**, etc. (See Line 33 and the example directly beneath it)

-IMPORTANT: Before running your code again (found here: **2_extract_overview_data**), you will need to make sure all of the data is populated for the next week
+Rinse and repeat until you have downloaded your entire Overview History.

+### Combining your CSV Files:

-Assuming everything looks good, let's save this to the folder we created earlier by running the code in **3_combine_overview_files**
+Once you've completed this process, let's combine all of the data into one CSV File.
+This can easily be accomplished by running the code found here: **3_combine_overview_files**

 Make sure to edit the text on Lines 1 and 13, per examples provided.